mondo-mob/spring-gae-gcs/README.md

 Setup
 -----

-To use the library, import the configuration `@Import(SpringGaeGcsConfiguration.class)` on any config file:

-    ...
-    @SpringBootApplication
-    @Import(SpringGaeGcsConfiguration.class)
-    public class Application {
-    ...
+This library automatically configures some beans based on configuration that you supply.
+Simply including the dependency and configuring properties will be enough to get you going.

-This will create the following bean that you can inject:
+This will create the following bean that you can inject.
+All beans are only created if one does not already exist of the same type:
-- `GcsJsonApiService`: It will provide methods to generate the upload and download URL.
 - `GcsJsonApiClient`: Lower level client for interacting with the JSON api.
-You will mostly use the Service above.
+This does not require any properties to be set for the bean to be created.
+- `GcsJsonApiService`: Provides methods to generate upload and download URLs with a simpler interface to the raw client.
+This requires `app.host` and
+   `gcs.default-bucket` properties before the bean is created.
 - `CloudStorageService`: Service for dealing with files in GCS.
+This requires `gcs.default-bucket` before the bean is created.

 Configuration
 -------------

-The following **mandatory** configuration options must be set in your application.properties file:
+The configuration properties used are described below:
 - `app.host` - a complete URL to the host (eg: `http://www.example.com`).
 - `gcs.default-bucket` - The gcs bucket that should be used to upload the files (eg: `example.appspot.com`).

-The following **optional** configuration options can be set in your application.properties file:
-- `gcs.attachment-folder` - The folder that will be used to upload the files.
+- `gcs.attachment-folder` - The folder that will be used to upload the files in API.
 If not provided, `attachments` will be used.
 - `gcs.dev-credentials-file` - The name of the file with the service account credentials for local dev (See below).
-If not provided, `/dev-gcs-credentials.json` will be used.
+   If not provided, `/dev-gcs-credentials.json` will be the file that the library attempts to look for this file in.

 Local development
 ------------------
+To be able to upload files from your local environment you should have [Google Cloud Tools SDK](https://cloud.google.com/sdk/install) installed and ideally be authenticated with a user that has read/write access to a storage bucket in a GCP project.
+The local application will automatically use the credentials of the local user to interact with the bucket.

-To be able to upload files from your local environment, you need to generate a JSON key from the default service account of the AppEngine project.
+If you prefer to have explicit JSON credentials for the local application to use then you need to generate a JSON key from the default service account of the AppEngine project.
-The key should be stored in the resources folder with the name: `dev-gcs-credentials.json`

-To obtain the JSON key follow this [guide](https://cloud.google.com/iam/docs/creating-managing-service-account-keys)
+The key should be stored in the resources folder with the name: `dev-gcs-credentials.json`.
+To obtain the JSON key follow this [guide](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

+The auto configuration will search for a local credentials file and if it does not find one it will configure with the assumption that the local credentials are setup in the SDK as per the first option described above.

 Spring profiles
 -----------------